 Potassium encourages winter hardiness, especially in warm-season grasses that go into winter dormancy.
 Potassium encourages good water uptake and strong cell and root formation that helps grass survive winter temperatures.

 Trace elements are a bonus but worth looking for as well.
 They are kind of like a multi-vitamin for your lawn!
 The fertiliser we recommend for Autumn is Paul Munn’s Emerald Green.
-It has exactly the right analysis you are looking for for Autumn fertilising and, applied at the right time will help your lawn to hold better winter colour and stand up to the rigours of winter temperature extremes.
+It has exactly the right analysis you are looking for for Autumn fertilising and, applied at the right time will help your lawn to hold better winter colour and stand up to the rigours of winter.